 Procedure 4 on non-ARQ connections: When S-CPE encryption/authencation disabled & A-CPE will further fragment/pack PDUs:

-When a distributed A-CPE receives MAC PDU from a S-CPE or A-BS, the subheaders attached to the PDU are processed as necessary.
-In the US this includes, the BR and/or GMSH subheaders.
+When a distributed scheduling A-CPE receives MAC PDU from a S-CPE or A-BS, the subheaders attached to the PDU are processed as necessary.
+In the US this include the BR subheader and/or GMSH .

-In the US, for each S-CPE PDU that is received at the A-CPE, and packing is to be used, each PDU is first transformed by the procedure defined in steps 2.a and 2.b of “Procedure 3 for non-ARQ Connections”
+In the US, for each S-CPE’s PDU that is received at the A-CPE, and packing is to be used, each PDU is first transformed by the procedure defined in steps 2.a and 2.b of “Procedure 3 for non-ARQ Connections”

-It will form a new MAC PDU with a GMH that has EC bit set to 0, indicating packing subheader for each packed PDU from an S-CPE, finally attaching a CRC.
-The R-CPE forwards the new MAC PDU as currently defined.
+It will form a new MAC PDU with a GMH that has EC bit set to 0, indicating packing subheader for each packed PDU from a S-CPE, finally attaching a CRC.
+The A-CPE forwards the new MAC PDU as currently defined.

 Repeat for each S-CPE that has one or more PDUs that can be packed